 Scottish wedding bagpiper for hire

 Rest assured that your wedding is in good hands.
-As a Highland bagpipe player of 20 years, Scottish weddings are a speciality.
+As a Highland bagpipe and Borders Smallpipe player of 20 years, Scottish weddings are a speciality.
 I’ve played at countless weddings and have a very large repertoire of all kinds of tunes for weddings, and have taken requests for all kinds of weird and wonderful things.
 I’m happy to travel across Scotland to play in Dundee, Perth, Aberdeen, Fife, Edinburgh, Glasgow, Stirling, Central Scotland, The Highlands and everywhere in between.

 Out of Scotland?